shopgate/connect-doc/markdown/Accessibility.md

 For example, this means favouring native html elements whenever possible, e.g. using button, input, and a tags for links instead of giving custom styling and functionality to a div or a span.
 Moreover, images should have either a descriptive alt-text to be announced by the screen reader or should be hidden from screen readers if they are purely decoration.

 Also, pay attention to a sufficient colour contrast and font-size of the elements on your page.
 This isn't just important for individuals with visual disabilities but it is in fact user-friendly for all customers.

+### Reduce Motion Hook

+Shopgate offers a hook to detect reduce motion settings by users.
+This hook should be used in order to reduce motion/animations: [Hook](https://docs.shopgate.com/docs/connect-doc/fiswddb89tznw-hooks#usereducemotion)